 I always found it meaningful to give something back to less blessed people.
 When traveling, I don’t want to spend my days as a tourist in a foreign country.
 I want to have an impact while traveling.
 Especially, I want to be able to leave an impact on children’s education in developing countries by teaching myself or educating others about it.
 I deeply hope that I will get to know those small organizations that want to make a change where I can have an impact and spend some of my remaining time outside of the tech bubble.

-So yeah, it is an exciting time for me right now, but somehow I will figure it out.
-I hope there was at least one opportunity for you to work with me.
+It is an exciting time for me right now.
+At the moment, I am working with companies in Berlin remotely migrating their tech stack to web technologies.
+So if your company is keen to work with me on such things, or mentioned opportunities from the list, reach out to me.
 Otherwise, there are a couple of ways to simply support me.
 Looking forward to hearing from you :-)

 Did the article help you?
 You can share it with your friends on social media , support me on Patreon or take one of my courses